TITLE Administrative Specialist II

 Education/Experience: A high school diploma or the equivalent and three years of general office experience or an equivalent combination of education and general office experience is required.

 Skills: Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
 A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
 The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations is required.
 Effective verbal and written communication skills are required.
 The ability to train, assign work, and review the work of full- and part-time employees and student workers is required.
 The ability to maintain financial records and accounts and prepare financial reports is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Administrative support positions are primarily sedentary.
 Administrative support positions require extensive keyboarding.